MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 # Configuring NetAdapterCx power management

-All NetAdapterCx client drivers are Windows Driver Framework (WDF) drivers with power management functionality similar all WDF drivers.
+All NetAdapterCx client drivers are Windows Driver Framework (WDF) drivers with power management functionality similar to all WDF drivers.
 NetAdapterCx drivers require additional networking-specific power configurations as detailed in this article.

 A typical networking device supports 3 common power management features: